-ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related KPIs UC2.13 System - Functional Support for Oracles SHOULD Spectrum / SLA management In case we need to gather spectrum usage reports from external reporting tools, Oracles need to be supported.
-The underlying programmable DLT to be deployed must allow for the deployment of Oracles, so off-chain data can be retrieved by different smart contracts, Whenever the spectrum usage is monitored by external tools, we will need Oracles to be able to communicate the readings to our system Oracles may be required to support UC2.12 and 2.13 requirements related to spectrum usage and penalties enforcement, if such are not used correctly (transmission power above legal threshold and usage of such in unauthorised location) An Oracle can be deployed to monitor the spectrum usage in the infrastructure of a third-party resource provider.
-UC2.14 System - Functional Al powered trading agents WOULD AI /Data Lakes Based on user behaviour in the spectrum market, an AI could propose prices adjustments of spectokens to the regulator to maximize the spectrum usage, i.e. to maximize efficiency.
+ID Туре Unique name/title Requirement Priority Domain Description Rationale (justification) Related UC2.13 System - Functional Support for Oracles SHOULD Spectrum / SLA management In case we need to gather spectrum usage reports from external reporting tools, Oracles need to be supported.
+The underlying programmable DLT to be deployed must allow for the deployment of Oracles, so off-chain data can be retrieved by different smart contracts, Whenever the spectrum usage is monitored by external tools, we will need Oracles to be able to communicate the readings to our system Oracles may be required to support UC2.12 and 2.13 requirements related to spectrum usage and penalties enforcement, if such are not used correctly (transmission power above legal threshold and usage of such in unauthorised location) An Ora in the i UC2.14 System - Functional AI powered trading agents WOULD AI /Data Lakes Based on user behaviour in the spectrum market, an AI could propose prices adjustments of spectokens to the regulator to maximize the spectrum usage, i.e. to maximize efficiency.
 Al agents can analyse the behaviour in the market and can help the regulator to maximize the spectrum utilization.
-An Al-powered trading agent is able to gather information about committed spectoken transactions and it can notify the regulator in case spectoken prices should be altered.
-UC2.15 Business Marketplace control MUST Marketplace Only a Regulator (5GZORRO stakeholder), can control and issue tokens into the market, controlling the supply in circulation.
+An Al-p about c the reg UC2.15 Business Marketplace control MUST Marketplace Only a Regulator (5GZORRO stakeholder), can control and issue tokens into the market, controlling the supply in circulation.
 The regulator decides which tokens are available on the market.
-Non-regulators don't have access to the spectoken creation.
-UC2.16 Business Marketplace control MUST Marketplace / Security Only a Regulator (5GZORRO stakeholder), can define what the different tokens represent (bandwidth, location where such spectrum can be used, maximum allowed transmission power and period of time).
+Non-re creatio UC2.16 Business Marketplace control MUST Marketplace / Security Only a Regulator (5GZORRO stakeholder), can define what the different tokens represent (bandwidth, location where such spectrum can be used, maximum allowed transmission power and period of time).
 Each spectoken is defined by a set of parameters and these can only be set by the regulator.
-Non-regulators don't have access to the spectoken management.
-UC2.17 Business Marketplace access control MUST Marketplace / Security Resource Consumers (5GZORRO stakeholder) such as MNOs, Private Verticals and Municipalities must be authorised by the Regulator to access the marketplace.
+Non-re manago UC2.17 Business Marketplace access control MUST Marketplace / Security Resource Consumers (5GZORRO stakeholder) such as MNOs, Private Verticals and Municipalities must be authorised by the Regulator to access the marketplace.
 Only such stakeholders must be able to access the permissioned and private network and interact with the smart contracts.
 Entering the spectrum market to trade requires a governance check.
-Without authorization, a user can't access the permissioned network.
-UC2.18 User Marketplace access control (from app) MUST Application / Security Users of the application (Marketplace GUI) must interact with the Smart Contracts using their own private key (from wallet).
-1.1 Only the contracts associated with a user can be accessed by the user.
-UC2.19 System Functional Application interaction with the Smart Contracts MUST Application / Security / Smart Contracts The web application providing the marketplace functionality must provide support for wallet creation.
+Withou permis UC2.18 User Marketplace access control (from app) MUST Application / Security Users of the application (Marketplace GUI) must interact with the Smart Contracts using their own private key (from wallet).
+Only authorised participants of the permissioned DLT may interact with the contracts; as such, the web application must be able to interact with the smart contracts, being properly invoked using the users' private keys.
+Only th by the UC2.19 System Functional Application interaction with the Smart Contracts MUST Application / Security / Smart Contracts The web application providing the marketplace functionality must provide support for wallet creation.
 Only those authorised by the Regulator may have a wallet they can use to interact with the underlying smart contracts.
-This is required to support UC2.19 Security UC2.20 System Functional DLT deployment SHOULD DLT 5GZORRO Platform should be able to facilitate the deployment of a programmable DLT such as a Blockchain where Smart Contracts will live.
+This is required to support UC2.19 Securit UC2.20 System Functional DLT deployment SHOULD DLT 5GZORRO Platform should be able to facilitate the deployment of a programmable DLT such as a Blockchain where Smart Contracts will live.
 The DLT is a basic element of UC2 and needs to be available.
-The DLT can be deployed for 5GZORRO.
+The DL cle can be deployed to monitor the spectrum usage infrastructure of a third-party resource provider.